Deciding on the best camera for Milky Way photography can be overwhelming.

 Best camera for Milky Way Photography

-When you look for a good camera to shoot the Milky Way, make sure that it offers the following basic requirements:
+When you look for a good camera to shoot the Milky Way, make sure that it meets the following basic requirements:

-- Shooting in manual mode: This is one of the most important requirements to adjust the basic settings for Milky Way photography manually, like the aperture, ISO, and the shutter speed.
+- Shooting in manual mode: This is one of the most important requirements, since it allows you to adjust the basic settings for Milky Way photography manually, such as the aperture, ISO, and the shutter speed.

 - Shooting RAW files: Shooting in RAW is fundamental in order to make the most of your camera and extract as much detail of our galaxy as possible.

-Nowadays, most smartphone cameras can shoot Raw files in manual mode, but that doesn’t mean that they are quality cameras for night photography.
-We can also photograph the Milky Way with a GoPro camera but don’t expect the same results as with a standard digital camera.
+Nowadays, most smartphone cameras can shoot RAW files in manual mode, but that doesn’t mean that they are quality cameras for night photography.
+You can also photograph the Milky Way with a GoPro camera, but don’t expect the same results as with a standard digital camera.

-According to this, the below section is focused on the best digital cameras to photograph the Milky Way, considering DSLR and mirrorless cameras.
-(If you want to know the difference between DSLR and Mirrorless cameras, check our guide on the best photography gear for travelers.)
+Because of this, the section below is focused on the best digital cameras to photograph the Milky Way and looks at DSLR and mirrorless cameras.
+(If you want to know the difference between DSLR and Mirrorless cameras, check out our guide on the best photography gear for travelers.)